 The Garmin eTrex 30x is a user-friendly and robust GPS for all types of hikers and outdoor enthusiasts.

-Waterproof, with an autonomy of almost 25 hours with all options on and its advanced functions, barometric altimeter, and 3-axis electronic compass in mind, it proves to be an efficient instrument in the field and an excellent value for money despite the recurring bugs in the software and the few functions we would like to see added (but who doesn’t?).
+Water resistant, with an autonomy of almost 25 hours with all options on and its advanced functions, barometric altimeter, and 3-axis tilt compensated electronic compass in mind, it proves to be an efficient instrument in the field and an excellent value for money despite the recurring bugs in the software and the few functions we would like to see added (but who doesn’t?).